Dates & Times:

 An overview of the sessions:

-- Session 5 – Project Clinic: We will discuss selected projects from the class, desect them and learn from them.
-It will be a very practical and hands-on session providing feedback on the class work and learning from each other.
+- Session 5 – Project Clinic: We will discuss selected projects from the class, dissect them and learn from them.
+It will be a very practical and hands-on session providing feedback on the classwork and learning from each other.

 In between sessions you will be asked to do homework.
-This enables you to reflect what you have learned and apply it to your own projects.
-As always within the BYOM Academy you will also work together in a studygroup to give you an even deeper learning experience.
+This enables you to reflect on what you have learned and apply it to your own projects.
+As always within the BYOM Academy, you will also work together in a study group to give you an even deeper learning experience.